 As Medusa in Kiss Me or Cut Off My Head, at the Soho Photo Gallery directed by Tracy Bersley.
 Photo: Anna Katherine Moore

 Teaching Artist/Private Coaching

-Brooke is passionate about helping both her private clients and her students at the college level experience meaningful growth.
-As an Adjunct Professor of Acting at Marymount Manhattan College, she gets to work with some of the country's finest young actors.
-She has also taught at the University of Central Florida, in Orlando, Vassar College, as well as with International students from Thailand, in NYC and with young actors in Kenya.
+Brooke is passionate about helping both private clients and students at the college level experience meaningful growth.
+As an Adjunct Professor of Acting at Marymount Manhattan College, Brooke gets to work with some of the country's finest young actors.
+They have also taught at the University of Central Florida in Orlando, Vassar College, as well as with International students from Thailand, Switzerland, in NYC and with young actors in Kenya.
 Additionally, Brooke works with private students, small groups and leads workshops.
 She coaches a wide variety of skills including movement, voice, intimacy, audition technique and professionalization.

 Brooke's students can be seen in National Commercials, Broadway National Tours, off-Broadway, in Opera, Regionally and more.